solaeus/dust/README.md

 ##### Value loaders

-- LOAD_BOOLEAN: Loads a boolean, the value of which is encoded in the instruction, to a register.
+- LOAD_BOOLEAN: Loads a boolean to a register.
+Booleans known at compile-time are not stored in the constant list.
+Instead, they are encoded in the instruction itself.
 - LOAD_CONSTANT: Loads a constant from the constant list to a register.
+The VM avoids copying the constant by using a pointer with the constant's index.
 - LOAD_LIST: Creates a list abstraction from a range of registers and loads it to a register.
 - LOAD_MAP: Creates a map abstraction from a range of registers and loads it to a register.
 - LOAD_SELF: Creates an abstraction that represents the current function and loads it to a register.